nanvr/NaNVR/wiki/Building-From-Source.md

-ALVR can be built on Windows and Linux.
-The following instructions are for both OSes.
+NaNVR can be built only on Linux.

 # Common Prerequisites